techcommdude/gfarnell/source/Portfolio.md

 ## IBM Documentation

-I worked on this documentation at IBM for InfoSphere Change Data Capture.
+At IBM, I worked on the InfoSphere Change Data Capture documentation (see link below).
 It's a database replication product that allows you to replicate database updates to target databases from many different vendors.
 If you need more specific information on my contributions to this product documentation, please don't hesitate to ask.

 <!-- * [https://www.ibm.com/docs/en/idr/11.4.0?topic=change-data-capture-cdc-replication](https://www.ibm.com/docs/en/idr/11.4.0?topic=change-data-capture-cdc-replication "IBM documentation") -->